insomnimus/lastf/readme.md

 Lastf is a cli tool that displays files, sorting them by various date filters such as the date created.

+> Note: This tool works best on windows systems because of the way windows keeps track of files.

 ## But why?

 Because as far as i know, no system updates the directory metadata if a file under it gets modified.
 Lastf traverses the directory and checks for that.